Go Homemove to the page

 What travel agency websites actually need to book more trips - and the templates built to deliver it.

-What a travel agency website actually needs
+What does a travel agency website actually need to convert browsers into bookers?

 The most common and costly mistake travel agencies make is launching a website that tries to speak to everyone.
 A homepage that says "we design incredible trips anywhere in the world" converts nobody — because it helps nobody self-select.
 The agencies that win online are specific: we design slow travel experiences in Southeast Asia for couples.
 We run small-group adventure expeditions in Patagonia.
 We plan multigenerational family safaris in East Africa.
 That specificity is the conversion mechanism — it makes the right visitor feel immediately understood and the wrong visitor self-filter out.

 • Destination or experience pages with CMS support.
 Travellers search for specific destinations and trip types.
 Individual pages per destination or experience type capture this search traffic and scale organically over time.
-A CMS-powered structure means you can add new destinations yourself without touching code.

 • High-quality, large-format imagery.
 Travel websites live or die by photography.
 A template must support full-width, high-resolution images without compromising load speed.
-This is not aesthetic preference - it is the core conversion mechanism.

 • A how-it-works section.
 Custom travel is a considered, high-value purchase.
 Travellers need to understand your planning process before they commit to an inquiry.
-A clear, step-by-step process section reduces friction and signals a professional, organised agency.

 1. TripMind — Best for custom trip designers and experience-led travel brands